vitaldenodrest/greenwich/README.md

 # greenwich

-Messy repo for my research internship at Greenwich university.
+Messy repo for my research internship at University Of Greenwich university.

 ## Installation